yangdanny97/twitter-bot/README.md

 Current Progress:
 8/4 Bot complete and livetested twice on 7/30 and 7/31, future plans - few bugfixes and live tests, then a deployment on Heroku
+9/26 Twitter set our dev account to read-only, because apparently we can't compliment random people